 The scoring of lease frameworks is not a certification.
 It is a self-assessment of an organisation’s willingness to collaborate, take action and commit on industry-endorsed topics.
 Visit the BBP Lease Scoring Tool.

 Key resource – BBP Leasing Standard Template Clauses

 BBP Leasing Standard Template Clauses are a comprehensive set of template clauses designed to be easily built into lease documents and are aligned with the BBP Leasing Standard.
 The templates cover all twenty of the BBP Leasing Standard topics.

 These model lease clauses have been identified through extensive industry consultation and were drafted by Sparke Helmore Lawyers and Mills Oakley, from a neutral point that does not provide advantage to either landlord or tenant, to enable owners and tenants to engage on issues that support performance improvements over time.
-The BBP Leasing Standard Template Clauses are due for release mid-September 2016.
+Visit the BBP Leasing Standard Template Clauses resource page.

 Other associated leasing tools

 The BBP Leasing Standard MOU template should be used by landlords and tenants when negotiating the inclusion of “green clauses” that are not present in a current lease.
 The template comes populated with the 5 core topics of the BBP Leasing Standard.
 In addition, parties are able to add whichever BBP Leasing Standard topics and clauses they choose.